A Short List of Biological Interventions That Improved My Life

 • I found out that I have rather low thyroid hormones (but still well within the “normal” reference range).
 Because lifestyle interventions did not make a difference, I used to supplement with them to bring them from the “medium-low normal” to the “medium-high normal” range.
 Supplementing with thyroid hormones, in particular a low dose of T3, has considerably improved many aspects of my health, energy levels, sleep, and life enjoyment.
 I recently came off because for some reason my thyroid axis had naturally improved over time.

-• I have experimented with a variety of different hormones, among them testosterone, cortisol, leptin, and growth hormone.
+• I have experimented with a variety of different hormones, among them testosterone, cortisol, leptin, and growth hormone…and about a dozen others.
 I discuss my experience and hormone basics in more detail here.

 Blood test